Skinra/GamelabGame/Game/Script/Control/Control.md

-Put the script which control the movement of the Player, the enemy & the environment elements
+Here put every scripts which control the movement of the Player, the enemy & the environment elements
 ---------------------------------------------------------------------------------------------